Art Student’s work to go on display at gallery

 “It is great to get the chance to have my work exhibited, despite whether or not I win and I am looking forward to seeing my art on display alongside other artist’s work.”

-“This exhibition is an open call competition to artists nationally and internationally,” explained Paul R. Jones, Fine Art Lecturer at Shrewsbury College.
+“This exhibition is an open call competition to artists nationally and internationally,” explained Paul R. Jones, Fine Art Tutor at Shrewsbury College.
 “For Conrad’s work to be chosen is a fantastic achievement, and a testament to his creativity.”

 The Oriel Davies gallery in Newtown presents world-class, thought provoking and challenging artwork and holds regular exhibitions throughout the year.